JackV2020/appDataTest/lifeData/README.md

     "Array" is the only required field.
 Optional fields are described below.

  6) Add your entry at the top of all_examples.json.
     The 3 fields Type, Name and file are required fields.

+ Example method 2 : "RLET" (based on standard RLE)

+ 1) Start on the Preset screen of your Toon and click '3 x 3'.
+    Next select "Blinker" and switch to the Life screen.
+    On the Life screen click "No Clicks/Click Cells" so you see the grid.
+    Select the theme Black/White.

+ 2) Think there is a rectangle exactly around the live cells.
+    It is 1 row and 3 columns.
+So not the full screen.
+    The upper left cell in your rectangle is the upper left cell and it is alive.
+    This cell which is alive has row,column coordinates 0,0.

+ 3) The RLE standard part used are :
+    <br>[count]o    for live cells like 3o for 3 live cells
+    <br>[count]b    for dead cells like 14b for 14 dead cells
+    <br>[count]$    to end a row and to skip rows like 3$ to end and skip 2

+ 4) Copy example_wasp.json to example_<some_descriptive_name>.json.

+ 5) Put the rows in 1 string and seperate the rows with $'s like "3o8$3b3o" and use this for the RLET field in your file.
+    "RLET" is the only required field.
+Optional fields are described below.

+ 6) Add your entry at the top of all_examples.json.
+    The 3 fields Type, Name and file are required fields.

+ Example method 3 : "Text" (based on standard Plaintext)

+ 1) Start on the Preset screen of your Toon and click '3 x 3'.
+    Next select "Glider" and switch to the Life screen.
+    On the Life screen click "No Clicks/Click Cells" so you see the grid.
+    Select the theme Black/White.

+ 2) Think there is a rectangle exactly around the live cells.
+    It is 3 rows and 3 columns.
+So not the full screen.
+    The upper left cell in your rectangle is just to the left of the upper cell which is alive.
+    This cell which is not alive has row,column coordinates 0,0.

+ 3) For each row write down a series of dots (dead cells) and zeros (live cells).
+    For the example this would be :
+    <br>.0. <- dead cell at the end of the row
+    <br>..0
+    <br>000
+    <br>Note that dead cells at the end of a row are not required.

+ 4) Copy example_glider.json to example_<some_descriptive_name>.json.

+ 5) Put the rows in 1 string and seperate the rows by a space like :
+    ".0. ..0 000" and use this for the Text field in your file.
+    "Text" is the only required field.
+Optional fields are described below.

+    About dead cells and empty rows....
+    Leaving out 1 dead cell like ".0 ..0 000" would give the same result.
+    When you have an empty row just add an extra space for the extra row.

+ 6) Add your entry at the top of all_examples.json.
+    The 3 fields Type, Name and file are required fields.

 Optional fields of example_<some_descriptive_name>.json :